prestosilver/prestosilver.github.io/src/pages/Content/slam.md

 ## About

-Ive always wanted to make my own programming language, so heres the process.
+I've always wanted to make my own programming language, so here is the process.

 ## Inspiration